 ENJOY THE SHANNONS ADELAIDE RALLY

-New for 2021 – the Shannons Adelaide Rally features dedicated spectator zones on each day of the event, including the new Wairoa Special Stage on Saturday afternoon, which has been specially designed for viewing the rally field in action in the centre of the historic township.
+The 2022 Shannons Adelaide Rally features dedicated spectator zones on each day of the event, including the new Strathalbyn Town Stage on Sunday afternoon, which has been specially designed for viewing the rally field in action in the centre of the historic township.

-Plus you can get up close to all of the cars at our famous community events – Gouger Street Party, Bridgewater Lunch Stop & Spring Fair, and the East End Finale.
+Plus you can get up close to all of the cars at our famous community events – Gouger Street Party, Uraidla Lunch Stop, and the East End Finale.
 It's fun for the whole family and it's FREE!